Calvin-L/ezpsl/README.md

  - Any number of helper operators whose names are prefixed with underscores.

-**NOTE: The generated TLA+ system uses one step per statement, meaning that a logically atomic block of code goes through multiple TLA+ states.
-This has implications for specifying correctness properties (see below).**
+**NOTE: The generated TLA+ system uses one step per statement, meaning that a logically atomic block of code goes through multiple TLA+ states.**  However, the global variables only change when a process yields or terminates.
+Between yield points, processes use a private snapshot of the global variables and all changes are applied simultaneously when the process yields or terminates.

 If you are curious for more details about the TLA+ output, look through the compiled TLA+ output in the `examples` folder.

 ## Specifying Correctness Properties

-Because there are multiple TLA+ transitions per atomic block in its compiled output, EzPSL makes it slightly harder to write correctness properties.
-This section provides some tips.

 ### No Assertion Failures